UniversalDependencies/docs/treebanks/sv_talbanken/index.md

 ## Acknowledgments

 The new conversion has been performed by Joakim Nivre and Aaron Smith at Uppsala University.
-A semi-automatic corrections of features and lemmas was done by Victor Norrman and Joakim Nivre.
+A semi-automatic correction of features and lemmas was done by Victor Norrman and Joakim Nivre.
 We thank everyone who has been involved in previous conversion efforts at Växjö University and Uppsala University, including Bengt Dahlqvist, Sofia Gustafson-Capkova, Johan Hall, Anna Sågvall Hein, Beáta Megyesi,